appsmithorg/usage-based-pricing/README.md

 ### Adding Usage-based pricing vendors

 1. Create a new `mdx` file inside the `/vendors` folder as `<vendor_name>.mdx`
-2. Add the vendor details in the folloing format.
+2. Add the vendor details in the following format.

   Example submission:
    ```